venkspr/oow19/lab1.md

-The business objects with then name Products should now be created.
+The business objects with the name Products should now be created.
 Click on the business object and observe the following sections

 ![img](assets/image2019-8-21_20-59-19.png)